dingustech-git/dingus-hyprland/README.md

 networkmanager
 swaync
 yay``
-# SwayNC
-SwayNC acts as both a notification daemon, a notification center and a quick settings menu
-## Setup
+## SwayNC
-Move `swaync` from this repo to `~/.config`
+SwayNC acts as a notification daemon and is used for the Dashboard Move `swaync` from this repo to `~/.config`
-# Fastfetch
+## Fastfetch
 Download both the files in the `fastfetch` folder and copy them to `~/.config/fastfetch`\
 You can change the image used by fastfetch by replacing `arch-linux.png` with another image named `arch-linux.png` 350x350 works best